-Description of how the success of this control measure will be evaluated: This measure will be evaluated by reviewing the status of the goals which have been prepared for this measure.
-Meeting the defined goals will determine the progress of implementing the program.
+This measure will be evaluated by reviewing the status of the goals which have been prepared for this measure.
+Meeting the defined goals will determine the success of the program.

-How the Measurable Goals for the BMPs was selected: BMPs were selected to meet regulatory requirements.
+BMPs were selected to meet regulatory requirements.
 Goals were then identified to ensure implementation of the BMPs.